 Gladiolus crassifolius is found usually growing in hilly country in well-drained rocky grassland habitats.
 Photos taken by Cameron McMaster in 2008.

 Gloriosa modesta (syn.
 Littonia modesta) is a summer growing climber found on forest margins from the Eastern Cape of South Africa to Limpopo.
-Photos taken by Mary Sue Ittner and Cameron McMaster January 2010.
+Photos taken by Mary Sue Ittner and Cameron McMaster in January.